Energinet-DataHub/geh-core/source/App/documents/documentation.md

 1) Add `Program.cs` with the following content

-The order in which the `ConfigureXxx` methods are called is important (see code below).
+   WARNING: The order in which the `ConfigureXxx` methods are called are important.

    ```cs
    var host = new HostBuilder()